 Cyber training has evolved over the years but not at pace with the rapid persistence of cybercrime.
 Cyberattacks impact businesses of all sizes and it’s only a matter of time before your business is next in line.
 Traditional cyber training has been comprised of individuals sitting in a classroom environment, off-site, reading static materials, listening to lectures, and if you’re lucky, performing step-by-step, prescriptive tasks to “upskill” and “learn.”
 Unfortunately, this model isn’t working anymore.
 Learners are not retaining concepts and are disengaged from the learning process.
-This means by the time they make it back to your company to defend your networks,
+This means by the time they make it back to your company to defend your networks, they’ve likely forgotten most of the new concepts that you sent them to learn about in the first place.
+Read more on the disadvantages of passive cyber training here .

 So, what cyber training alternatives are available for building competency and skill among professionals?
 More importantly, why do you need a better way to train professionals?
 We hope this blog helps answer these questions.